Vim: .vimrc

 A Few Comments:

-• relativenumber is a very helpful feature while working with Vim.
-You can easily specify ranges to yank, delete or jump by glancing at the line.
+- relativenumberis a very helpful feature while working with Vim.
+You can easily specify ranges to yank, delete or jump by glancing at the line.- If you rather have simple line numers, delete the line set relativenumberand keepset number.

-• If you rather have simple line numers, delete the line set relativenumber and keep set number.
+- If you rather have simple line numers, delete the line

 Figure 1: Vim after loading the above .vimrc.
 Click here to see full size image